How to Disable UEFI to Dual Boot Any Operating System?

 Although the process can be fulfilling, it is important to acknowledge that certain obstacles, such as navigating the complexities of UEFI (Unified Extensible Firmware Interface), may present themselves.

-In this blog post, we will explore the process to disable UEFI to enable the seamless dual booting of any operating system on your device.
+In this blog post, we will explore the process of how to disable UEFI to enable the seamless dual booting of any operating system on your device.

 Understanding Dual Booting and UEFI